 '''

 reassembly:

 memcap: 256mb # Memory reserved for stream data reconstruction (in

 →bytes)

-memcap-policy: ignore # What to do when a midstream session is seen
+memcap-policy: ignore # What to do when memcap for reassembly is hit

 depth: 1mb # The depth of the reassembling.

 toserver_chunk_size: 2560 # inspect raw stream in chunks of at least this size

 toclient_chunk_size: 2560 # inspect raw stream in chunks of at least

 randomize-chunk-size: yes

 #randomize-chunk-range: 10

 '''

-'Raw' reassembly is done for inspection by simple content, pcre keywords use and other payload inspection not done on specific protocol buffers like http_uri.
+'Raw' reassembly is done for inspection by simple content, pore keywords use and other payload inspection not done on specific protocol buffers like http_uri.
 This type of reassembly can be turned off: